aeon-toolkit/aeon/docs/contributing.md

 be patient, as Core Developers are volunteers and may be busy with other tasks or life outside the package.
 It could take a while to get a review during slow periods, so please do not rush to @ developers or repeatedly ask for a review.
+Consider opening the PR as a draft until it is ready for review and passing tests.
-7. Once your PR is approved, it will be merged into the `aeon` repository.
+8. Once your PR is approved, it will be merged into the `aeon` repository.
 Thanks for making a contribution!
 Make sure you are included in the [list of contributors](contributors.md).

 Further guidance for contributing to `aeon` via GitHub can be found on the